aragon/hack/docs/getting-started.md

 Unless you've been living under a rock for the last few years, you've probably come across the term web3 😋.
 But what does it mean exactly?
 And why do we care about it in the context of Aragon?

 Web3 is the vision of a fully decentralized web.
-One of the craziest things to wrap your head around is that in web3, apps don't need a central server!
+One of the craziest things to wrap your head around is that in web3, apps don't need a central server to fetch data from!

 How is this possible?
 In a nutshell, thanks to something called peer-to-peer data architectures.
 The key point is that in a P2P architecture, instead of requesting data from a central server, you request it from multiple computers (peers) around you.

 While this is nothing new by itself -- P2P architectures have existed since the 1990’s (where they rose to fame with file sharing programs like BitTorrent and Tor browser) -- what's new is the addition of cryptography and economic incentives to these architectures.

-This fusion of seemingly disparate disciplines was the big innovation behind Bitcoin.
-And since then, it has led to the emergence of a new field of research called cryptoeconomics.
+This fusion of seemingly disparate disciplines was the big innovation behind Bitcoin, and has led to the emergence of a new field of research called cryptoeconomics.

 What exactly is cryptoeconomics?
 To borrow Vitalik's definition, cryptoeconomics is about building systems that have certain desired properties, using: